 ‘The make me! contest is in many ways unique.
 The absence of categories and contest tasks allows us to gather ideas from various areas.
 The type of submitted work depends only on the designer’, emphasizes Katarzyna Ludwisiak, coordinator of the contest, and adds: ‘make me! allows ideas that in a distinctive, sometimes daring, sometimes subtle way respond to contemporary challenges to come to life.
 The opportunity to show a project to a wider audience is extremely important for young artists.
 It reassures them that what they do makes sense, and provides plenty of motivation for further research and work’.

 The contest is open to participants aged 20-35 years.
 You can submit to make me! either a visualization of a model, a prototype, or a finished product.
 The design should be described in a detailed and interesting way and accompanied by additional materials required by the organizers.
 Before entering the contest, please read its rules and regulations at makeme.lodzdesign.com.
 The works will be evaluated in two stages by an international jury.
 Due to the open public presentation of the designs at an exhibition and networking with experts, make me! can be an indispensable stepping stone to your further professional development.
-The best projects will receive prizes from a pool of EUR 13 400, including a special Interprint Award of EUR 2 200 from its sponsor, INTERPRINT Polska.
+The prizes awarded will amount to EUR ~15.500!
+Thanks to the 15-year support of Ceramika Paradyż, also this year the best young designers will receive financial awards make me!
+Paradyż Awards with a total value of EUR ~13.200!
+A special Interprint Award of EUR ~2.200 will be provided by its Sponsor INTERPRINT Polska.
 The deadline for submissions is 15.03.2021 at 23:59.

 The organisation of Łódź Design Festival is possible thanks to the support of the Łódź Event Center and the City of Łódź.

 To anyone interested in participating in the make me!
 2021